jorgevds/robo-redux/README.md

-# robofriends
+# Robofriends
-robofriends with redux
+Robofriends with Redux.